Hurricane Harvey recovery

 As we continue our disaster recovery work, we are operating on multiple fronts to meet local needs.
 We are confident that with your support, we will see more and more families back in their homes and restoring their lives with each passing month.

-Habitat is also focused on helping families prepare for the future hurricanes.
-Through the Habitat Ready program, homeowners will have access to resources that will help them make a family preparedness plan, put together a supply kit and be ready to respond to common hazards in their community.
+In the interest of encouraging families to prepare for the possibility of hurricanes and other natural disasters, Habitat has created a collection of resources available in both English and Spanish.
+Habitat Ready helps households make a family preparedness plan, put together a supply kit and be ready to respond to common hazards in their community.